PazerOP/tf2_bot_detector/README.md

 Make sure you have [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019][mscr-link] installed.
 If you just installed it make to to restart your computer after to finish the installation.
 For further assistance either open an [issue][issues-url] on github or join our [discord][discord-link] for faster, community based support.

+### What do you think of using aimbot/cathook/esp/cheats against the bots?

+This project does not advocate for the use of cheating in any fashion.
+Putting aside the obvious moral issues with using cheats, that would introduce the possibility of a VAC ban.
+This project is committed to maintaining the safety of its users.

 ### I have a question that is not listed here!

 Take a look at the [wiki][wiki-link].
 There is not a ton there but that will be the location of all future documentation.
 If you can't find your answer there, stop by the [discord][discord-link].